Richest Women in France

-Discover the top ten Wealthiest French womenranked from 10ᵉ to 1ʳᵉ place according to their estimated wealth.
-From the heiresses of great empires to the heads of flourishing companies, here are these exceptional women and the value of their assets in euros.
-Get ready for staggering amounts!
+Discover the ranking of the ten wealthiest French women, ranked from 10th to 1st place by estimated net worth.
+From heiresses of great empires to leaders of thriving businesses, here are these exceptional women and the value of their fortunes in euros.
+Prepare yourself for staggering figures!
 Each fortune is displayed in euros, with high and precise estimates.
-An informative tone and a few anecdotes make this list as instructive as it is entertaining.
+An informative tone and a few anecdotes will make this ranking as instructive as it is entertaining.

 Evelyne Gomez, her husband and children